 Give Exotic Foods A Chance

-Vietnam is a cuisine paradise.
+Vietnam is a food paradise.
 Some world-famous dishes such as Pho, Banh xeo are a must-try, but other less well-known plates, for example, quail eggs, baluts, insects are worth trying too.
 Many foreigners report that they used to be afraid of baluts until they gave them a try.
 Then, you know what?
 Most of them become a big fan of such exotic food.
-So, step out of your comfort zone and try some less popular dishes to gain a comprehensive view of Vietnamese cuisine.
+So, step out of your safe zone and try some less popular dishes to gain a comprehensive view of Vietnamese cuisine.

 Show Proper Respect To Your Senior